CopernicaMarketingSoftware/Documentation/SMTPeter/using-restAPI.md

 with any programming language that supports HTTP requests.

-To send a mail this way, simply execute a POST request to [https://www.smtpeter.com/v1/send](https://www.smtpeter.com/v1/send).
+To send a mail this way, simply execute a POST request with your api token as parameter to [https://www.smtpeter.com/v1/send](https://www.smtpeter.com/v1/send).